 The School of Canon Law is an ecclesiastical faculty preparing students for licentiate and doctorate degrees authorized by the Apostolic See.
 The School is a community of students, faculty, and staff working together for the purpose of the study of canon law in service to the Catholic Church, with particular attention to the needs and opportunities of the Church in the United States.
-As of December 13, 2001, the Board of Trustees approved the re-establishment of the School of Canon Law as a separate ecclesiastical school of the University. | More...
+As of December 13, 2001, | More...

-The School of Canon Law welcomes Fr.
-Anthony McLaughlin
+The Columbus School of Law

 New Canon Law Degree Program